biosimulations/biosimulations/docs/users/viewing-projects.md

 ### Creating and executing variants of simulations with runBioSimulations

-In addition to this full-featured web application, [runBioSimulations](https://run.biosimulations.org) provides a simpler web application and REST API for executing simulations. runBioSimulations simply enables users to execute COMBINE archives using a variety of simulation tools and generate time series plots of their results. runBioSimulations does not require an account.
+In addition to this full-featured web application, [runBioSimulations](https://run.biosimulations.org) provides a simpler web application and REST API for executing simulations. runBioSimulations simply enables users to execute COMBINE/OMEX archives using a variety of simulation tools and generate time series plots of their results. runBioSimulations does not require an account.

 ### Downloading projects and executing them with your own computers